Weymouth drainage and wastewater strategy

 Water recycling centre

 Flows to Weymouth WRC are treated under normal flow conditions and discharged to the sea via a long sea outfall.
 Under heavy storm conditions, flows into the WRC can exceed its capacity.
-These excess flows will first overflow to storm storage tanks.
-If these tanks become full, they in turn spill to the sea as a storm overflow, as permitted by the Environment Agency, having benefited from screening and a degree of settlement within the storm tank.
+These excess flows will overflow through screens for discharge to the sea via a long sea outfall as permitted by the Environment Agency

 Hydraulic incapacity is when the drainage network cannot convey the runoff from heavy rainfall and can lead to sewer flooding.
-It can be exacerbated by groundwater entering the sewer systems.
-The Weymouth and Portland area has a high risk for sewer incapacity and under high groundwater conditions, groundwater enters the sewer and capacity is reduced further.
-The area also has several frequent spilling storm overflows which we are investigating.
+It can be exacerbated by groundwater or other inflows such as surface water entering the sewer system

 Surface water flooding